aspose-barcode/Aspose.BarCode-Documentation/cpp/developer-guide/generate-barcodes/two-dimensional-2d-barcodes/managing-2d-barcodes/_index.md

 ---

 ## **Hiding CodeText that is too long to display**
-Unlike one dimensional barcode, two-dimensional barcodes often contain a huge amount of data, which is exactly why two-dimensional barcode exists.
+Unlike one dimensional barcode, two-dimensional barcodes often contain a huge amount of data, which is exactly why a two-dimensional barcode exists.
 We often print out the human-readable CodeText along with the barcode, this CodeText has nothing to do with machine scanning.
 In the case of two-dimensional barcodes, CodeText is simply too long to display.
 Under such a situation, a certain approach should be taken.

 ### **Hide BarCode CodeText**
 The following example shows how to hide the barcode CodeText.
-#### **C#**

 {{< gist "aspose-barcode" "ba5a7a8ee427f3d8c211062a11bd7ec9" "Examples-CPP-CreateAndManageTwoDBarcodes-HideBarcodeCodeText-HideBarcodeCodeText.cpp" >}}

 |**Hiding CodeText's**|